 Never leave without a travel insurance.
 I get mine at HeyMondo.
 It is easy to set up, reliable and cheap.

 Skip the line at airport and get a Cape Verde visa in advance with iVisa

 How to get to Mindelo, Sao Vicente

 Is Mindelo, Cape Verde safe?

-By all the affinity I felt for Mindelo and its liveliness, it gets a little minus due to its safety issues.
+Despite all the affinity, I felt for Mindelo and its liveliness, it gets a little minus due to its safety issues.
 Often, the Capeverdean boys tried to get my attention as a girl.

 When walking alone, I got harshly stopped in the streets.
 Boys shouting after me or staring at me as if I’d be a pink elephant were part of daily life.

 At some point, it just got annoying!
-In several situations, I felt unsafe, i.e. when youngsters were running at me to ask for some escudos and were too insisting.
-By the time, I just learned to ignore them and move on.
+In several situations, I felt unsafe, i.e. when youngsters were running at me to ask for some escudos and were too insistent.
+By that time, I just learned to ignore them and move on.
 The best strategy is just not to pay them any attention and continue your path.

 1. Follow the Footsteps of Cesaria Evora

 Due to its most important citizen, Cesaria Evora, Mindelo reached worldwide fame for being the cradle of morna, the traditional Capeverdean music genre.
 Many singers from Sao Vicente popularized morna all over the world.